-Students who do not receive appropriate clearance or meet the clinical progression requirements may be unable to complete the required clinical experiences, will be unable to complete the requirements for the PTA program, and will be withdrawn.
+Students who do not receive appropriate clearance or meet the clinical progression requirements may be unable to complete the requirements for the PTA program, and will be withdrawn.
 The following are additional requirements for this program prior to students participating in clinical education:

-- Hold a current American Heart Association Basic Life Support (BLS) CPR for the health care provider card. - Students may be required to undergo a physical exam. - Proof of health insurance. - Provide proof of current immunizations or titers showing immunity as follows: - o MMR (Measles Mumps and Rubella) series. - Varicella zoster series. - Negative TB test results (if test results are more than 12 months old, they must be from a two-step test).
-If applicants have a history of a positive TB test, a chest X-ray is required. - Tetanus, diphtheria, pertussis. - Hepatitis B series vaccination or signed declination.
-(Signed declination could affect eligibility to participate in clinical rotations). - Students must submit to drug screening and background checks (Boise and Mesa). - Students should note that they may be subject to additional immunization, background check, anddrug screening requirements in accordance with facility requirements. - Students are financially responsible for all costs related to the background check, drug screenings, physical exams, and immunizations.
-There may be an additional requirement for a Department of Public Safety fingerprint clearance card, depending upon clinical site requirements in semesters four and five (please see your Program Director or Director of Clinical Education for detailed information).
+- Hold a current American Heart Association Basic Life Support (BLS) CPR for the health careprovider card. - Students may be required to undergo a physical exam. - Proof of health insurance. - Provide proof of current immunizations or titers showing immunity as follows: - o MMR (Measles Mumps and Rubella) series. - Varicella zoster series. - Negative TB test results (if test results are more than 12 months old, they must be from a twostep test).
+If applicants have a history of a positive TB test, a chest X-ray is required. - o Tetanus, diphtheria, pertussis. - Hepatitis B series vaccination or signed declination.
+(Signed declination could affect eligibility to participate in clinical rotations). - Students must submit to drug screening and background checks (Boise and Mesa). - Students should note that they may be subject to additional immunization, background check, and drug screening requirements in accordance with facility requirements. - Students are financially responsible for all costs related to the background check, drug screenings, physical exams, and immunizations.
+There may be an additional requirement for a Department of Public Safety fingerprint clearance card, depending upon clinical site requirements in semesters four and five (please see your Program Director or Director of Clinical Education fordetailed information).